jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 There you go!
 Now you can continue to make modifications to the example and push them to the Git repository as often as needed.
 And as the scope of the work grows, and more people are added to the project to work on it, _everyone_ can push changes to the repository.
 Standard repository operations and build and deploy are all that is required to ensure that the right bits are always running.

-If you want to configure desktop clients to work with your git repository, check out [Setting up Eclipse, Git, and RTC Desktop Clients for use with DevOps Service][26] later.
+If you want to configure desktop clients to work with your git repository, check out [Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][26] later.

 ---
 ## Back to DevOps Services